-The Philadelphia 76ers selected Simmons with the first overall pick in the 2016 draft out of LSU.
-The team was very excited for Simmons’ all-around game to be put to the test on the NBA level after the lefty played well in college despite not leading the LSU Tigers to the NCAA Tournament.
+The Sixers selected Simmons with the first overall pick after one season at LSU.
+The team was very excited for Simmons’ all-around game to be put to the test on the NBA level after he played well in college even if he failed to lead the Tigers to the NCAA Tournament.

-Unfortunately, Ben Simmons missed his entire rookie season with a foot injury.
-It caused some Sixers fans to worry if Simmons was going to be Greg Oden 2.0.
-Ben made $5,903,160 during his rookie season while rehabbing his injury.
-There was some pressure on him to perform at a high level during the 2017-18 season since he missed his entire rookie campaign.
+Unfortunately, Simmons missed his entire rookie season with a foot injury.
+It caused Sixers fans to worry if he was going to be like Greg Oden.
+Simmons made $5,903,160 during his rookie season while rehabbing his injury.
+There was pressure on him to perform at a high level in the 2017-18 season since he missed his entire rookie campaign.

 Luckily for the Sixers, Simmons is used to the pressure.
-He won Rookie of the Year in 2017-18 by averaging 15.8 points, 8.1 rebounds and 8.2 assists.
-Simmons made $6,168,840 and also helped the Sixers get to the second round of the playoffs, where the team wound up losing to the Boston Celtics in five games.
+He won Rookie of the Year by averaging 15.8 points, 8.1 rebounds, and 8.2 assists.
+He made $6,168,840 and also helped the Sixers get to the second round of the NBA Playoffs, where they wound up losing to the Boston Celtics in five games.

-During his second NBA campaign, Ben Simmons made his first All-Star team while earning $6,434,520.
-He put up 16.9 points, 8.8 rebounds and 7.7 assists per game and was setting himself up to sign a lucrative rookie-scale extension despite his injury history and lack of shooting skills.
+During his second NBA campaign, Simmons made his first All-Star Team while earning $6,434,520.
+He put up 16.9 points, 8.8 rebounds, and 7.7 assists per game and was setting himself up to sign a lucrative rookie-scale extension despite his injury history and lack of shooting skills.

-In the summer of 2019, the Sixers signed Simmons to a five-year, $170 million maximum rookie contract extension, which will kick in during the 2020-21 season.
-Simmons is set to make $29,250,000, though that might come down a little bit due to the coronavirus pandemic.
+In the summer of 2019, the Sixers signed Simmons to a five-year, $170 million maximum rookie contract extension, which kicked in during the 2020-21 season.
+He reportedly earned $30,559,000, although it could've slid down a little bit due to the COVID-19 pandemic.

-Before the 2019-20 season was suspended, Ben Simmons was averaging 16.7 points, 7.8 rebounds and 8.2 assists for the Sixers.
-He made his second straight All-Star team and is primed to be one of the best players to ever play for the 76ers if he stays in Philadelphia his entire NBA career and develops a consistent outside game.
+Before the 2019-20 season was suspended, Ben Simmons was averaging 16.7 points, 7.8 rebounds, and 8.2 assists.
+He made his second straight All-Star Game and was primed to be one of the best players to ever play for the Sixers as long as he develops a consistent outside game.